With our raw materials and manufacturing know-how we can fully characterize our extractables and particles profiles.

-In addition we also generated component extractable data using the BPOG user requirement specification.
+In addition we also generated component extractable data using the BioPhorum Standardized Extractables Testing Protocol.

-Our validation team supports your risk assessment and provides extractables data for your specific single-use process via our tool, which uses both our inhouse and BPOG data.
-This approach creates a ready-to-file simulated leachables report which can be used directly for your risk assessments and toxicological studies.
+Our validation team supports your risk assessment and provides extractables data for your specific single-use process via our tool, which uses data obtained with both our in-house protocol and the BioPhorum Standardized Extractables Testing Protocol.
+This approach creates a simulated leachables report which can be used directly for your risk assessments and toxicological studies.

 * The BioPhorum Operations Group (BPOG) is a collection of approximately 50 companies encompassing 80% of the global commercial biopharmaceutical capacity.
-In 2017, they published two documents which optimize the detection of potential leachables and extractables: “Best Practices Guide for Evaluating Leachables Risk from Polymeric Single-Use Systems Used in Biopharmaceutical Manufacturing” and “Standardized Extractables Testing Protocol for Single-Use Systems in Biomanufacturing”
+They published two documents which standardized the conditions under which extractables should be collected and proposed a best practice workflow for performing a leachables risk assessment: “Best Practices Guide for Evaluating Leachables Risk from Polymeric Single-Use Systems Used in Biopharmaceutical Manufacturing” and “Standardized Extractables Testing Protocol for Single-Use Systems in Biomanufacturing

 Accelerate Adoption Into Commercial Production Facilities

 By Jean-Marc Cappia